 - beat and rhythm

-- المرازان المرازان

-- longer notes: •
+- longer notes: 🖉 •

 - all equivalent rests to note values studied.

 - anacrusis: external and internal

 - use of the tie

-- uneven patterns over two beats, including: 1, 1, and 1.
+- uneven patterns over two beats, including:

+- uneven rhythmic patterns over one beat, including: J. J and JJ.

 Metre:

 - conducting patterns for duple, triple and quadruple metre - the downbeat, bars and bar lines - simple duple, simple quadruple, simple triple - introduction to compound time